henrymaas/AudioSlicer/README.md

 # AudioSlicer

-A simple Audio Slicer in Python which can sepparate .wav audio files into multiple .wav samples, based on silence detection.
-Also, it dumps a .json that contains the periods of time in which the slice occours, in the following format: {sample nº : [cut start, cut end]}.
+A simple Audio Slicer in Python which can split .wav audio files into multiple .wav samples, based on silence detection.
+Also, it dumps a .json that contains the periods of time in which the slice occours, in the following format:

+{sample nº : [cut start, cut end]}.
 Ex.:

 {"0": ["0:0:0", "0:0:3"], "1": ["0:0:3", "0:0:10"], "2": ["0:10:0", "0:0:22"], "3": ["0:0:22", "0:0:32"]}